 What is the Farmer's Market Nutrition Program (FMNP)?

 Congress established this program to provide fresh, unprepared, locally grown fruits and vegetables to WIC participants.
 The state WIC agency determines who receives these FMNP checks each summer.
 Contact your local WIC agency for more information.

-What produce I can buy with SNAP and Farmer's Market Nutrition Program benefits?
+What produce I can buy with WIC, SNAP and Farmers Market Nutrition Program Benefits?

 The programs are administered by different state agencies with different guidelines determining what produce is eligible.
 To simplify the shopping experience, the three agencies administering the programs have worked together to create the “Produce Quick Reference Guide”.
 The guide is specific to fresh produce.
 The eWIC cards can not be used at Farmers Markets.
 Only the Farmer's Market Nutrition Program checks can be used at the Farmer's Market.
 If you have questions related to other program guidelines, please refer to the agency identified on the chart as “Administered by”.